gnolang/gno/docs/getting-started/using-gnokey.md

 import "gno.land/r/demo/userbook"

 func main() string {
-	println(userbook.SignUp())
+	ret := userbook.SignUp())
+    println(ret)

+    return ret
 }
 ```

 ## ABCI queries

-ABCI queries are available on Gno.land chains.

-for all queries, we can specify a remote address to ask for information.
+Using ABCI queries you can query the state of the chain without spending any gas.
+All queries are need to be pointed towards a specific remote address from which
+the state will be retrieved.

 ### `query`